Dano-Swedish War (1501–1512): 1501 to 1504

 Sten Sture besieged Tre Kronor Castle in Stockholm from September 1501 until 6 May 1502.
 The kings wife, Queen Christina was the commander of the castle.
 This was one of the hardest sieges known during the Kalmar Union, during which a garrison of 1000 men was reduced to 70 out of plague and starvation.
 In August 1501 a Swedish army took Örebro.

 Knut Alvsson led at the same time Swedish forces in an attack on Båhus Fortress on the Swedish-Norwegian border.
 The fort was commanded by Henrich Krummedige.
 Krummedige was able to hold Båhus, but Alvsson captured Akershus Fortress and Tønsberg Fortress in March 1502.

 King Hans dispatched his son Christian (later crowned King Christian II of Denmark and Norway) at the head of Danish forces; they relieved the siege of Båhus Fortress, and also captured Älvsborg Fortress across the river from Båhus Fortress.
 Krummedige then led forces north to finish off the rebellion by recapturing Tønsberg Fortress and investing Akershus Fortress, which Alvsson was defending.

 When it became clear that the rebellion was stalemated, Alvsson came on board one of Krummedige's ships under a safe conduct.
 Krummedige's men killed Alvsson on 18 August 1502, either by treachery or, as alleged by Krummedige's men, in response to Alvsson's own violence.
 Breaking the rules of safe conduct was considered a grave treachery after the old Norse laws, which were still used in Norway at the time.
 However, the court in Oslo deemed Krummedige to have acted justly.
 The conditions for this judgement have been discussed by historians for years.
 Sten Sture invaded Norway in 1503, but failed to accomplish anything of importance.
 Nils Ravaldsson became the new leader of the rebellion, but it was crushed in December 1504, at Olsborg Castle.

 1504 to 1509

 14 December 1503, Sten Sture died, and in 1504, Svante Nilsson became the new Regent of Sweden.
 The war continued, and the Danes and Swedes fought over the Danish-held city of Kalmar.
 It was also fighting in the border areas of Skåne, Halland and Blekinge.
+In 1507, King Hans of Denmark ordered his navy to attack Swedish coastal areas.
 In July 1507, the Danish-Norwegian navy under the command of Søren Norby attacked Kastelholm Castle at Åland and burned it down.
 Later the same year, Dano-Norwegian military forces under the command of Henrich Krummedige attacked Nya Lödöse and burned the city down.
 In February 1508, Swedish military forces attacked the Danish town Væ and burned it down.
 In 1509, Sweden agreed to a declaration which recognised Hans as king of Sweden in principle, but he was never allowed into Stockholm as long as he lived, nor crowned king of Sweden anew, and the war renewed shortly after.